-“/Film hired the incredible team running the The Watchers Podcast, and launched the site’s regular live podcast, the /Filmcast on May 26th 2008.
+“/Film hired the incredible team running The Watchers Podcast and launched the site’s regular live podcast, the /Filmcast on May 26th, 2008.
 In the /Filmcast, David Chen, Devindra Hardawar, and Adam Quigley debate, pontificate, and delve into the latest films, film news, television shows, and entertainment-related items from the previous week.
 The podcast quickly became one of the top film podcasts on iTunes.”

 “After a lively dinner in Hollywood, Matt Enlow and Oren Kaplan spent the rest of the night talking in the parking lot, after having realized that there wasn’t a podcast geared towards the question they were both constantly asking themselves: What does a director do?

 See, they both knew what the big-time Hollywood directors they grew up idolizing did.